Electric Police Vehicles

 The City of Hyattsville Police Department is getting Cleaner & Greener!

-The Hyattsville City Police Department operates a motor fleet of approximately 65 vehicles for Patrol, Investigators, Evidence Collection, ERT (Emergency Response Team) and Administration.
+The Hyattsville City Police Department operates a motor fleet of approximately 70 vehicles for Patrol, Investigators, Evidence Collection, ERT (Emergency Response Team) and Administration.
 Most of those vehicles are gasoline powered, but the agency is working hard to make it's vehicle fleet "greener" by utilizing all-electric and hybrid-electric vehicles whenever possible.
 Currently the department has the following non-polluting or less-polluting vehicles in operation:

-1. 2017 Chevrolet Bolt All-Electric Fully Marked Police Vehicle.
+- 2017 Chevrolet Bolt All-Electric Fully Marked Police Vehicle.
 (The first in the country!)

-2. 2017 Zero DSP All-Electric Fully Marked Police Motorcycle.
+- 2017 & 2018 Zero DSP All-Electric Fully Marked Police Motorcycles.
+(2 total)

 In addition, the department has equipped seven (7) Patrol Vehicles and the "Hummer" Specialized Rescue Vehicle with "Anti-Idling Devices," which allow the officer to run the vehicle's emergency lights, radios, etc. for long periods of time without the engine running.

 EV Charging Stations: